 A. The penalty is loss of eligibility for a calendar year in that sport.
 The student may then apply to the Association Board for reinstatement.

-• A student who, because of hardship including, but not limited to, broken home conditions, death of parents or guardians, abandonment or other exceptional or emergency reasons, finds it necessary to transfer schools, may be declared eligible for varsity competition by the Executive Secretary, provided the member school of attendance submits and supports a hardship application and the Executive Secretary's investigation verifies the transfer was necessary and there was no undue influence or recruitment.
-The decision of the Executive Secretary may be appealed pursuant to Due Process Procedures of Article VI, Sections XV through XVII of these By-Laws (see Hardship Appeals Flow Chart, attached hereto at page 37 and incorporated by reference).
+A student who, because of hardship including, but not limited to, broken home conditions, death of parents or guardians, abandonment or other exceptional or emergency reasons, finds it necessary to transfer schools, may be declared eligible for varsity competition by the Executive Director, provided the member school of attendance submits and supports a hardship application and the Executive Director's investigation verifies the transfer was necessary and there was no undue influence or recruitment.
+The decision of the Executive Director may be appealed pursuant to Due Process Procedures of Article VI, Sections XV through XVII of these By-Laws (see Hardship Appeals Flow Chart, attached hereto at page 37 and incorporated by reference).
 (Oct.
 2011)**

 INTERPRETATION - SECTION IX of Article XIV -- Rules of Eligibility